Table of Contents

 - Download a New York Health Care Proxy Sample

-- The Basics: What is a New York Health Care Proxy
+- What is a New York Health Care Proxy

 - Who Should Have a Health Care Proxy?